Peritoneal Mesothelioma

 • Unexplained weight loss

 However, these symptoms are often mistaken for less serious conditions.
-Talk with your health care team immediately if you are having these symptoms and were ever exposed to asbestos.
+Talk with your health care team if you are having these symptoms and were ever exposed to asbestos, which is the only known cause of peritoneal mesothelioma.

 Peritoneal mesothelioma is caused by asbestos, a cancer-causing mineral that was used in thousands of products prior to the early 1980s.